 Learning to Ride - Jennifer Bartlett

-In April 2017, I came with the idea of what became to be the (badly named) Elevator Action Group in Rise and Resist.
+In April 2017, I came up with the idea of what became the (badly named) Elevator Action Group in Rise and Resist.
 I wanted to create a group within Rise and Resist that directly addressed the issues of people with disabilities.
 I came up with the idea to simply advocate for the MTA to keep the subway elevators clean and in working order.
 This idea was most likely born after one more uncomfortable, hot descent into to the 7 train at Grand Central Station in a filthy, pee-scented elevator.
 Which is only to be rivaled by NOT taking the aforementioned elevator because it wasn't working that day.
 Keep the elevators we do have running and clean.
 A simple concept.

 This story is about how was I was, at one point, voted the least likely person to be concerned with elevators.

 From the time I was a small child, I have had claustrophobia and a profound fear of elevators.
 I also have cerebral palsy, which makes it hard for me to walk, so this made for an interesting combination.
 In college, I remember trudging up to my philosophy classes on the 5th floor of the Humanities Building.
 All was fun and games, until I decided to move to New York City.